-As New York’s premier healthcare network, Weill Cornell Medicine is at the forefront of scientific research and clinical trials, enabling us to provide a full range of diagnostic and treatment protocols, including the latest breakthroughs in medicine.
+As New York’s premier healthcare institution, Weill Cornell Medicine is at the forefront of scientific research and clinical trials, enabling us to provide a full range of diagnostic and treatment protocols, including the latest breakthroughs in medicine.

-Our team of internationally recognized bone marrow and stem cell transplant specialists is known for advanced work and published research in:
+Our team of internationally-recognized bone marrow transplant and stem cell specialists is known for advanced work and published research in:

 · Treating patients with aggressive leukemia and myelodysplastic syndromes

 · Bridge protocols for patients with refractory lymphoma and leukemia